okviz/okviz.github.io/_docs/bullet-chart/fields/targets.md

 modified:           2023-02-02
 order:              /bullet-chart/fields/targets
 ---

-Targets, are different measures with relation to the primary and secondary measures, useful to set goals for the metrics.
+Targets are different measures with relation to the primary and secondary measures, useful to set goals for the metrics.
 You can connect multiple measures to the **Targets** field.

 <img src="images/targets.png" width="700">